 Using that same analogy, it's a lot harder to get back into shape when you've taken two years off and it's a lot harder to hit quota when you don't put in the prospecting repsSo, yeah, execs/leadership/management should definitely be in the trenches prospecting too.”

 Ryan O’Hara (VP of Marketing LeadIQ):

 “So when someone does prospecting right now, I think one of the issues that you find with all these people is that there's this entitlement feeling that AEs don't have to prospect.”

-Ryan explains that a lot of AE's success is basically capped by luck and by marketing and things that they don't have control of when they're not prospecting.
+Ryan explains that a lot of Account Executives success is basically capped by luck and by marketing and things that they don't have control of when they're not prospecting.